Hi and thank you for stopping by The Travel Hack!

 Here’s my blogging timeline…

-It was a spur of the moment decision to book our tickets (possibly brought on by wine) and we booked one-way tickets to Australia with a 3-month stop in Hong Kong.
+Back in 2009 we booked one-way tickets to Australia with a 3-month stop in Hong Kong.
 From Hong Kong we flew to other places in South East Asia.

 - Hong Kong